-Previously we announced that Kevin O’Leary and Robert Herjavec would be some of the Shark Tank investor.
+Previously we announced that Kevin O’Leary and Robert Herjavec would be some of the Shark Tank investors.
 I am happy to announce that

-Kevin Harrington, Barbara Corcoran and Daymond John will be joining them.
+Kevin Harrington, Barbara Corcoran and Daymond John will be joining them as Sharks.

 Barbara Corcoran is a self-made millionaire.
 After borrowing $1000 from her boyfriend and quitting her job she started a real estate company in New York City.
 Twenty-five years later she grew The Corcoran Group into a five-billion-dollar real estate business.